equinor/TimeSeriesAnalysis/articles/ex_sysid.md

 # Example 4 : Fitting a dynamic model to transient data

-**In this example, it is shown how to use the built-in dynamic identification algorithm to find a dynamic model to describe a measured time-series depening on multiple inputs.**
+**In this example, it is shown how to use the built-in dynamic identification algorithm to find a dynamic model to describe a measured time-series depending on multiple inputs.**

 This example considers an "open-loop" subprocess as shown below:
 ![Example 5 result](images/fig_nonpidprocess.png).